Ducks shut down Lightning, Kucherov, Stamkos

-TAMPA, Fla. -- Two nights after getting roasted in South Florida, the Anaheim Ducks moved further north to find a better fortune.
+TAMPA, Fla. -- Two nights after getting roasted in south Florida, the Anaheim Ducks moved farther north to find a better fortune.

 The loss by Tampa Bay was the first in regulation to Anaheim since Dec.
 9, 2006, going 8-0-5 during that span.
 The Lightning also lost for the first time at home this season after starting 6-0-0.